watem-sedem/watem-sedem/README.rst

 License
 =======

-This project is licensed under the ???
-License, see `LICENSE <https://git.fluves.net/cn_ws/LICENSE>`_ for more information.
+This project is licensed under the GNU General Public License v3.0, see `LICENSE <https://git.fluves.net/cn_ws/LICENSE>`_ for more information.

 Documentation